bungin/CMS-SQL/README.md

 - [License](#license)

 ## Installation
-install npm pgks: "npm i"
+install npm pgks: "npm i" || Make sure you create a .env file: see .env.example

 ## Usage
 Manage your employees and managers; departments, roles and salaries.